twilio/workshop/docs/dynamic_apps.rst

 Deploy your Twilio application
 ------------------------------

 We're now ready to hook up your brand new application to a Twilio number.
+To do this, we'll need to host your application live on the Internet, so that Twilio can find it!

 Open the Google App Engine Launcher application, highlight your application, and hit the "Deploy" button.
 A window will pop up and show you the status of your deployment.
 It should take less than a minute to deploy.